By Women...For Women...In the Law

 Since its founding, Northeastern University School of Law has championed diversity in the legal profession.
 Today, more than half of our graduates are women, practicing in every conceivable setting — from private practice to public service, from the bench to business — as well as a host of non-legal fields.
 Our annual Women in the Law conference provides career guidance and professional development growth to women attorneys and other professionals at all stages of their careers, and brings together powerful decision makers from Boston and beyond.
 This year's conference will once again be open to non-NUSL graduates.
 Check back often as details evolve!

-Keynote Speaker: Nancy D. Prior '94, President of Fixed Income, Fidelity Investments
+Keynote Speaker: Nancy Prior '94, President of Fixed Income, Fidelity Investments

-Nancy Prior '94 is president of Fidelity's Fixed Income Division, where she has strategic oversight of Fidelity's Global Bond and Monkey Market groups.
+Nancy Prior ’94 is president of Fidelity’s Fixed Income Division, where she has strategic oversight of the Global Bond and Monkey Market groups.
 Combined, these groups manage more than $750 billion in assets on behalf of retail, intermediary and institutional clients across the globe.
 Ms. Prior previously held other roles at Fidelity, including president of Money Markets and Short Duration Bonds, managing director of Credit Research, and senior vice president and deputy counsel for Fixed Income.
 Before joining Fidelity, Ms. Prior was a business and finance associate at Mintz Levin and vice president and general counsel at Advantage Schools, Inc.